aktau/aktau.github.com/content/contact.md

 to study for a year at the [Universitat Autònoma de Barcelona](http://en.wikipedia.org/wiki/Autonomous_University_of_Barcelona) in Spain.

-Professionally, I tend to do freelancing but have also worked full-time as an employee.
+Professionally, I tend to do **freelancing** but have also worked **full-time as an employee**.
 I've performed a variety of interesting roles, you can read more about it in my [résumé](/cv-alt/cv.pdf).
+In short, I do full-stack web development, server software, desktop software, database operations, deployment, anything except for embedded development really (though I would like to get into that as well at some point).

+I believe that in the world of software, having a perspective from many sub-disciplines is a very good thing.
+Having ever done one thing has its specialization advantages but also suffers from diminishing returns.
-In case of doubt, don't hesitate to shoot me a mail to see if I'm free or want to work with you on the next big thing.
+In case of doubt, don't hesitate to shoot me a mail to see if I'm free or could work with you on the next big thing.

 In my spare time I also enjoy hacking on side-projects, such as a tiny [3D engine](https://github.com/warfare/prototype) or some [optimization algorithm](https://github.com/Aktau/Scalaga) experiments (with [ants](https://github.com/Aktau/Scalants)!).
 (or some really tiny things, like a little executable that [hides your mouse pointer on linux](https://github.com/Aktau/hhpc) when you haven't moved it in a while).

-I like to play soccer, run, ski, program, travel, learn languages, get to know new people and too many other things to sum up.
+I like to play soccer, run, ski, program, travel, listening to music , learn languages, get to know new people and too many other things to sum up.

+As for reading, I usually read fiction since I find that it calms my mind and I end up feeling refreshed after finishing a good fiction book.
+The vast space of books makes it hard for me to choose, so I tend to go for the classics because they've been vetted by a lot of people.
+The last few fiction books I read were:

+- **Lord of the Flies**, *by William Golding*
+- **Ender's Game**, *by Orson Scott Card*
+- **Journey to the Centre of the Earth**, *by Jules Verne*
+- **The Hitchhiker's Guide to the Galaxy**, *by Douglas Adams*
+- **A few short stories**, *by Isaac Asimov* (who never ceases to amaze me)

+That said I enjoy books related to development as well, some that I plan to read or am reading right now:

+- **Graphics Programming Black Book**, *by Michael Abrash*
+- **[SICP](https://github.com/sarabander/sicp-pdf), Structure and Interpretation of Computer Programs**, *by Abelson, Sussman, and Sussman*
+- **[HTDP](http://www.ccs.neu.edu/home/matthias/HtDP2e/), How to Design Programs**, *by Felleisen, Findler, Flatt and Krishnamurthi*

 # Copyright